 - $20,000 for damage to others’ property

-People who have had their driver’s licenses suspended by the Nevada DMV often have to file a SR-22 with the DMV before they can get their licenses reinstated.1 It is irrelevant whether or not the person owns a vehicle . . . “non-owner” SR-22s are available.
+People who have had their driver’s licenses suspended by the Nevada DMV often have to file an SR22 with the DMV before they can get reinstatement of the license.1 It is irrelevant whether or not the person owns a vehicle . . . “non-owner” SR-22 forms are available.

 - A first-time DUI carries a 185 day driver’s license suspension.

 - A second-time DUI carries a one (1) year driver’s license suspension.

 - A third-time DUI carries a three (3) year driver’s license suspension.3

 And if the person does not get an SR22 after driving under the influence, the driver’s license remains suspended indefinitely.

 People need an SR-22 certificate if they cause a car accident without insurance, or if they are caught driving with an insurance policy that has been expired for more than 90 days.4